3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/html/html-dom.md

 <details>
 <summary>What do you expect to see?</summary>
-`window.location.href` returns the href (URL) of the current page `window.location.hostname` returns the domain name of the web host `window.location.pathname` returns the path and filename of the current page `window.location.protocol` returns the web protocol used (http: or https:)
-`window.location.assign` loads a new document
+- [window.location.href](https://www.w3schools.com/jsref/prop_loc_href.asp) returns the entire URL of the current page
+- [window.location.hostname](https://www.w3schools.com/jsref/prop_loc_hostname.asp) returns the host name or domain name of the URL
+- [window.location.pathname](https://www.w3schools.com/jsref/prop_loc_pathname.asp) returns the path of the URL
+- [window.location.protocol](https://www.w3schools.com/jsref/prop_loc_protocol.asp) returns the web protocol used (for example: http: or https:)- including the colon
 </details>

 <br />